Multi-Centered Black Hole Index from a Superconformal Quiver Index: Introduction

-Sigma models with $(3,4,1)$ multiplet structure can be reformulated in terms of root $(4,4,0)$ multiplets through a standard procedure known as automorphic duality \cite{Delduc:2006yp,Fedoruk:2011aa}, where the auxiliary field is replaced by a bosonic field and its global shift symmetry is promoted to a gauge symmetry under which the new bosonic field is charged.
+Sigma models with $(3,4,1)$ multiplets can be reformulated in terms of root $(4,4,0)$ multiplets through a one-dimensional automorphic duality \cite{Delduc:2006yp,Fedoruk:2011aa}.
+In this reformulation, the auxiliary field is replaced by the time derivative of a new bosonic coordinate.
+Since the new coordinate enters only through its derivative, it has a shift symmetry, which is then gauged.
 This leads to a gauged superconformal mechanics \cite{Mirfendereski:2022omg}, which is defined on an extended target space parametrized by $(4,4,0)$ multiplets and constrained by a deformed version of the well known geometric constraints of the ungauged models \cite{Michelson:1999zf}.

-Thus, the scaling quiver mechanics has a natural description in terms of such gauged superconformal mechanics, which is particularly well suited for our purposes in this work.
-This is motivated by the fact that, in the scaling limit, the Coulomb branch moduli space collapses onto a singular cone, which is better treated in the gauged theory.
-Since the gauged superconformal mechanics formulation is defined on a larger target space with additional structure described by a hyperk\"ahler with torsion (HKT) geometry, it provides a well-defined quantum theory on an extended Hilbert space, with supersymmetric states corresponding to elements of a regular twisted Dolbeault cohomology \cite{Mirfendereski:2022omg} with a standard $\mathfrak{su}(2)_L$ Lefschetz-like action realized by $R$-symmetry generators.
+Thus, the scaling quiver mechanics has a natural description in terms of such gauged superconformal mechanics, which is particularly well suited for our purposes.
+In particular, the gauged superconformal mechanics formulation is defined on a larger target space with hyperk\"ahler with torsion (HKT) structure, and provides a geometric description in which supersymmetric states can be represented by elements of a twisted Dolbeault cohomology, with a standard \(\mathfrak{su}(2)_L\) Lefschetz-like action realized by the \(R\)-symmetry generators.

-This gauged reformulation of the superconformal quiver quantum mechanics plays a key role in this work.
-First, we implement the Gaiotto-Simons-Strominger-Yin's $D(2,1;0)$ index \cite{Gaiotto:2004pc} to this gauged superconformal mechanics\footnote{Superconformal indices for ungauged superconformal quantum mechanical sigma models were previously constructed in \cite{Dorey:2018klg} and \cite{Raeymaekers:2024usy} respectively for models with $(\caln,\caln)$ and $(0,\caln)$ supersymmetry, or, as sometimes called type-A and type-B supersymmetry.}
+Using the algebraic $D(2,1;0)$ index of Gaiotto--Simons--Strominger--Yin \cite{Gaiotto:2004pc}, we formulate the following $D(2,1;0)$ superconformal index for scaling quiver mechanics: